ANGIRAVO/carepulse-/README.md

 👉 **Cancel Appointment from Admin Side**: Administrators have the ability to cancel any appointment as needed.

-👉 **Send SMS on Appointment Confirmation**: Patients receive SMS notifications to confirm their appointment details.

 👉 **Complete Responsiveness**: The application works seamlessly on all device types and screen sizes.

 👉 **File Upload Using Appwrite Storage**: Users can upload and store files securely within the app using Appwrite storage services.